Sampling conditioned hypoelliptic diffusions: Analysis of the linear operator

-\subsection{Well-Behaved Projection Operators}
+\subsection{Well-behaved projection operators}

-We will later identify the stationary distribution of the SPDE~\eqref{E:SPDE} by using a finite dimensional approximation argument.
-When projecting the equation to a finite dimensional subspace, the most natural choice of a projection would be to use the orthogonal projection $\Pi_n$ onto the space spanned by the first $n$ eigenfunctions of $\bar\CL$, but it transpires that these projections don't possess enough regularity.
-Instead, we will need to use, in some places, the operators $\hat\Pi_n$ given by \begin{equ}[e:Pi-n] \hat\Pi_n x = \sum_{k=1}^n \frac{n-k}{n} \la x, e_k\ra e_k, \end{equ} where the $e_k$ are the eigenfunctions of $\bar\CL$.
-The purpose of this section is to prove the required regularity properties for~$\hat\Pi_n$.
+We will later identify the stationary distribution of the SPDE (\ref{E:SPDE}) by using a finite-dimensional approximation argument.
+When projecting the equation to a finite-dimensional subspace, the most natural choice of a projection would be to use the orthogonal projection $\Pi_n$ onto the space spanned by the first $n$ eigenfunctions of $\bar\CL$, but it transpires that these projections do not possess enough regularity.
+Instead, we will need to use, in some places, the operators $\hat\Pi_n$ given by

+where the $e_k$ are the eigenfunctions of $\bar\CL$.
+The purpose of this section is to prove the required regularity properties for $\hat\Pi_n$.